johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Running the Tests

 The test suite includes acceptance tests which run in a Docker container.
-Ensure Docker Desktop is running before running the tests.
+Ensure Docker Desktop is running, then start the containers with:

+	composer test:start

-To run the whole test suite which includes PHPCS code sniffs, PHPStan static analysis, and WPBrowser acceptance tests:
+To run the whole test suite which includes acceptance tests, linting, and static analysis:

 	composer test

-To run just the code sniffs:
+To run tests individually, run one of:

+	composer test:acceptance
-	composer test:cs
+	composer test:phpcs

-To run just the static analysis:

 	composer test:phpstan

-To run just the acceptance tests:
+To stop the Docker containers:

-	composer test:acceptance

-If you're repeatedly running the tests during development, to speed things up you can start and stop the containers manually and then they won't be started and stopped each time you run the tests:

-	composer test:start
-	composer test
-	composer test
-	composer test
 	composer test:stop

 ## Releasing a New Version